railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_workflow.rst

    *Example of a process handling a customer order*

-Processes are used by end users to help them understand the problems which haven't been handled in Open ERP.
+Processes are used by end users to help them understand the problems which have not been handled in Open ERP.
 You can find actions that have no influence on the software, such as “Telephone customer to thank him”, and “Send a fax to reassure him”.
 As well as providing user help, processes provide functions such
 as: